-Is she perching in the windowsill to watch birds?
+Is he or she perching in the windowsill to watch birds?
 Snoozing on the warm fridge?
 Or just prowling around, looking for stuff to do and being destructive?
 All of these symptoms are your cat trying to talk to you about her environment.

 Step 2: Provide substitutes.

-Before you can successfully dissuade your cat from hanging out on the counters and tables, you will need to fulfill her needs in other ways.
+Before you can successfully dissuade your cat from hanging out on the counters and tables, you will need to fulfill his or her needs in other ways.
 Perhaps a cat tree or climbing shelves, access to other windows, or a pet bed in a warm place would be a welcome substitute.

 If your cat is knocking items off of shelves and tables, you may need to increase the mental stimulation of your home by providing new or different toys and games.

 If your cat is drawn to the warmth and view of the window, close the blinds.
 If he or she likes to snack, make sure the counters are clean and there are no dishes in the sink.
 If your cat likes to prowl the countertops, cover them with aluminum foil to provide an unpleasant, but harmless, texture.